fuzionnz/nz.co.fuzion.transactional/README.md

 * It uses a custom template for the mailing summary report.
 It's replaced using a hook instead of an override.
 * This extension should work for 4.6 CiviCRM.
 * Note it is not recommended to enable this extension without the CiviMail Component enabled.
+* Make sure you have `open` and `click-through` tracking enabled by default at CiviMail Component Settings => `/civicrm/admin/setting/preferences/mailing?reset=1`, else they'll not be tracked for transactional emails as well.

 ## Sponsorship